mlhartme/stool/main/documentation.md

 Date properties have the form *yyyy-mm-dd*, so a valid value for `expire` is - e.g. -`2016-12-31`.
 Alternatively, you can specify a number which is translated into the date that number of days from now (e.g. `1` means tomorrow).

-List properties (e.g. `tomcat.select`) are separated by commas, whitespace before and after an item is ignored.
+List properties (e.g. `select`) are separated by commas, whitespace before and after an item is ignored.

 Map properties (e.g. `tomcat.env`) separate entries by commas, whitespace before and after is ignored.
 Each entry separates key and value by a colon.
 Example `PATH:/bin, HOME:/home/me`